 As stated above, you will need accurate records to prove that you incurred these costs when conducting business using your personal vehicle.
 Using pen-and-paper mileage logs can be time-consuming and inaccurate, costing you thousands.
 Try TripLog free for 15 days and see your savings immediately with our intuitive in-app expense reports!

-This refers to the fair market value or the cost of the vehicle being used for business purposes, whichever is lower if it’s a passenger vehicle that allows no more than 8 passengers including the driver, and is valued under $20,000.
+Capital cost allowance (CCA) refers to either the fair market value or the cost of the vehicle used for business purposes; whichever is lower if it’s a passenger vehicle that fits no more than eight passengers, including the driver, and is valued under $20,000.

-As mentioned above, the portion of your total expenses, capital cost, and interest that you can claim will be the proportion of the total kilometers driven for business vs personal use of the passenger vehicle.
+As mentioned above, the portion of your total expenses, capital cost, and interest that you can claim will be the proportion of the total kilometers driven for business vs. personal use of the passenger vehicle.

 (24,000 ÷ 32,000) × $8,000 = $6,000

 Salaried Employee’s Allowable Motor Vehicle Expenses